ArtemFrantsiian/ArtemFrantsiian/README.md

 The maximum team size that I led on was 36 persons.

-My goal is to be valuable for this world, so my work have to be helpful for people. 🔥 I'm looking for the company that shares my worths and ambitions.
+My goal is to be valuable for this world, so my work have to be helpful for people. 🔥

-Open for relocation 🚙

 ## How to reach me 📫
 - [LinkedIn](https://www.linkedin.com/in/artem-frantsiian/)